multividas/developers-multividas/docs/index.md

 ---
-title: MultiVida
+title: Multivida

-titleTemplate: MultiVida API documentation
+titleTemplate: Multivida API documentation

-description: Welcome to the MultiVida API documentation, where you can explore the various features and functionalities provided by our powerful API.
+description: Welcome to the Multivida API documentation, where you can explore the various features and functionalities provided by our powerful API.
 Whether you're a developer or an enthusiast, our API offers seamless integration and access to a range of functionalities.

 editLink: true